The past is our ruin.

 My world was turned upside down by a life-changing bereavement.
 My entire notion of ‘creativity’ was put into question by the silent finality of death.

-After many months of dragging this weight around, getting through the day, I finally found a way to draw again, back inside a sketchbook.
-But this time with something tangible to work with because I could not confront the empty page.
-I dismantled some old books and randomly dispersed their contents across the empty space.
-In this case, a book of ‘Antique Furniture’.
-The past is our ruin.
-Life is precarious.
+After many months of dragging this heavy weight around, getting through the day, I finally found a way to draw again, back inside a sketchbook, a ‘safe’ place to work things out.
+An anchor.

+I needed a tangible starting point to work with because I couldn’t confront empty space.
+I dismantled some old books and randomly dispersed their contents across the empty pages.
+In this case, a book of Antique Furniture.

 The welcome momentum of a trip away from home, a train journey from Prague to Vienna, shifted my inertia.
 I found my line…my imagination flowed again…a stream of consciousness…

 page after page after page…mile after mile after mile.

 It’s self-evident that all the performing bodies I have been drawing from life over the last few years have filtered through my mind’s eye as I draw from the imagination.

 I’m now working on a large scale canvas to develop this work in the studio, first I made a series of big drawings on paper (5ft x 3ft) exploring the inert burnt wood qualities of charcoal for the furniture ‘towers’ and thick acrylic paint to smear the surface, to give weight to the flesh.

 Flesh of my Flesh.